sabyasachi-mukherjie/SpringBootAssessment/README.md

 and also we can choose the output fields that we want to see in the output

 The required postman collections are also provided along with for easy reference.

+You can also insert data into queue using this application.
+Running at post 2020 for rabbit MQ application.